Forest-Chat: Adapting Vision-Language Agents for Interactive Forest Change Analysis: Experiments

 In keeping with the previous section, FC-Zero-shot performance is evaluated on both the Forest-Change and LEVIR-MCI-Trees datasets.
+To explore the impact of different backbone architectures, three SAM-based configurations are evaluated: the default \textit{ViT-H} backbone used in the Segment Any Change framework \citep{zheng2024segment}, a smaller \textit{ViT-B} backbone, and the more recent SAM2 \citep{ravi2024sam} architecture.
+These alternatives provide insight into the trade-offs between segmentation performance and inference efficiency for zero-shot change detection.

-To optimise performance, a Bayesian hyperparameter search comprising 20 runs was conducted to identify the most influential parameters.
+To optimise performance, a Bayesian hyperparameter search comprising 20 runs for each backbone was conducted to identify the most influential parameters.
 Following the Segment Any Change framework \citep{zheng2024segment}, bi-temporal matching and feature normalisation are enabled throughout due to their consistently positive impact on change discrimination.
+The remaining hyperparameters are not tuned due to their minimal impact on mask generation.
+Points-per-side - which controls the spatial density of point prompts provided to SAM for mask proposal generation - is fixed at 16 as a practical trade-off between performance and inference time.
+Performing a full hyperparameter sweep on LEVIR-MCI-Trees is computationally prohibitive; therefore, the best configuration from Forest-Change is reused.
+These parameters mainly control proposal density and filtering heuristics, rather than dataset-specific semantics, so reusing them is unlikely to introduce systematic bias.

 The following hyperparameters are tuned:

 \begin{itemize} \item \textbf{Change confidence threshold}: Specifies the minimum cosine distance in the latent feature space required to classify a region as changed, directly governing the trade-off between sensitivity and false positives. \item \textbf{Stability score threshold}: Filters mask proposals based on their consistency under point prompt perturbations, suppressing unstable or noisy change predictions. \item \textbf{Area threshold}: Suppresses small or fragmented change regions by enforcing a minimum relative area requirement, helping reduce spurious detections in cluttered scenes. \item \textbf{Object similarity threshold}: Regulates the tolerance for matching corresponding regions across temporal images, influencing the balance between over-segmentation and missed change instances. \end{itemize}